CartoonishVillain/Incapacitated/README.md

 * DownCounter - whole number, how many times can a player be revived without some form of proper healing, before they instantly die if they reach 0 HP again.

-* GlowingWhileDowned - true or false, does the player have the glowing effect when incapacitated to be found easier?

 * SomeInstantKills - true or false, do some damage types instantly kill the player when they reach 0 hp, regardless of how many downs they have left?

 * InstantKills - string, names of damage types that should be a part of "SomeInstantKills".
 The name used is the translation ID of the death message (such as death.attack.wither -> "wither").
 Comma separated, no spaces.